 In Part Three, Gladwell examines the predictions we make about people.
 “How do we know whether someone is bad, or smart, or capable of doing something really well?” he asks.
 He writes about how educators evaluate young teachers, how the FBI profiles criminals, how job interviewers form snap judgments.
 He is candid in his skepticism about these methods but fascinated by the various attempts to measure talent or personality.

-Malcolm Gladwell selected the essays in What the Dog Saw himself, choosing the stories and ideas that have continued to fascinate and provoke readers long after their publication in The New Yorker.
+Malcolm Gladwell selected the essays in What the Dog Saw himself, choosing the stories and ideas that have continued to fascinate and canada viagra sales provoke readers long after their publication in The New Yorker.
 The book is an invaluable gift for his existing fans, and the ideal introduction for new readers.